-For example: The time limit of one year is met when the permanent place of residence of the person moving to Finland has been inside the EU customs territory continuously between 1 January 2016 and 31 December 2016.
+For example: The time limit of one year is met when the permanent place of residence of the person moving to Finland has been outside the EU customs territory continuously between 1 January 2020 and 31 December 2020.
 Travel times are not included in this period.

 Removal goods must be cleared through Customs